Protocol

 npx -y wenlan setup

-Install Wenlan, add the MCP connector to your client, and verify capture and recall before trusting memory in real work.
+Install Wenlan, connect one MCP client, and verify retrieval, citations, freshness, and cross-client access before using it for real work.

 FAQ